 Also, the NBA, NHL, and MLB have returned or are about to get back to action.
-The next revenue report will certainly see Baseball and basketball make their way up the list.
-This will tell us how bettors are going to respond with mainstream sports back in the mix.
+The next revenue report will certainly show how much of an impact baseball and basketball will have on the numbers.

-Once the market matures, Colorado could see as many as 33 online sportsbooks.
-For now, only 10 operators boast betting apps.
-A handful of retail sportsbooks have also debuted.
+Once the market matures, Colorado might see as many as 33 online sportsbooks.
+For now, only 10 operators boast betting apps, and a handful of retail sportsbooks like DraftKings and FanDuel have also debuted.